 - 1. Attain admission to Georgia Southwestern in good standing. - 2.
-Return the completed ASN application and required supporting documents to the College of Nursing and Health Sciences by the published deadlines.

-- 3. Complete all core curriculum courses the semester prior to entering the nursing program in the Summer semester.
+Return the completed ASN application and required supporting documents to the College of Nursing and Health Sciences by the published deadlines. - 3.
+Complete all core curriculum courses the semester prior to entering the nursing program in the Summer semester.
 Admissions must have final transcripts for Transfer students before nursing classes begin. - 4.
-Area F courses (Anatomy & Physiology 2 and Microbiology) must be completed within 5 years of projected nursing admission. - 5.
+Science courses in Area D and Area F must be completed no more than five years prior to projected admission to the ASN program; however, applicants are only required to earn credit for Anatomy & Physiology 1 before beginning the nursing curriculum.
 Earned a department GPA of 2.5/4.0.
 Admission is competitive.
 A department GPA of 2.50 does not guarantee admission.
-Calculation of GPA is based on most recent course grades - 6.
+Calculation of GPA is based on most recent course grades. - 5.
 Successful completion of a standardized preadmission exam for nursing.
-Information regarding exam and minimum score is located on the College of Nursing and Health Sciences website. - 7.
+Information regarding exam and minimum score is located on the College of Nursing and Health Sciences website. - 6.
 Must not have been excluded from any nursing program for misconduct or disruptive behavior.
 A program failure within 5 years of the application date will be reviewed for consideration by the admissions committee.